-- Main Operating Room at UT Medical Center

-- UT Day Surgery at UT Medical Center

-- Our new orthopaedic surgery center, University Orthopaedic Surgery Center, in the Orthopaedic Institute located at UT Research Park at Cherokee Farm.
+- Main Operating Room at UT Medical Center - Our new orthopaedic surgery center, University Orthopaedic Surgery Center, in the Orthopaedic Institute located at UT Research Park at Cherokee Farm.

 Your care team will determine which location is best for you to have your surgery.